 Earth Energy Should Feel Relaxing

 Earth is the element that represents your body.
-It is the cavity for where your soul lives.
+It is the cavity where your soul lives.
 Your home should be a therapeutic place that allows you to recharge.
-Earth based homes should look like they naturally fit into their environment.
+Earth-based homes should look like they naturally fit into their environment.

 - Opt for products that are cruelty free.
-You do not need household cleaners nor hygiene products that were tested on animals nor have harsh substances like synthetics and strong perfumes.
+You do not need household cleaners or hygiene products that were tested on animals or have harsh substances like synthetics and strong perfumes.

-- Earth should have just the right amount of moisture.
-It should have a musky like scent -- think frankincense and myrrh.
+- Monitor the humidity.
+Earth should have just the right amount of moisture.
+It should have a musky scent—think frankincense and myrrh.

 - Avoid having wooden floors.
 Opt for carpet, tile, linoleum, stone, and brick.